 Singapore is well-known for the trading facilities it offers and according to the latest reports issued by the World Trade Organization the city-state is the 14th largest exporter in the world with a trade to GDP (Gross Domestic Product) ratio of 404.9.
 Singapore is home to almost 3000 international and domestic logistics and supply chain management companies that benefit from very well-established import and export procedures.

 The first step to take when establishing a trading company is to register the company with the Trade Register in Singapore.
+In case your are considering opening a LLC you should visit this article about the process of setting up a private limited company in Singapore.
 The second step will be to register the company with the Singapore Customs.
 In Singapore, all importers and exporters must activate an account with the Customs authorities before starting their trading operations.
 The activation of an account takes about one or two days.

 In order to be able to import and export goods into and out of Singapore, trading companies must obtain an IN Permit, respectively an OUT Permit with the TradeNet.
 The OUT Permit is necessary for: